hernantz/blog/content/calendaring-events-with-python.md

 **Dates mean nothing without the proper context**, and that context is provided by what it is called a [timezone][2].

-**A timezone it doesn't mean just the offset**, because that offset can change, that is they have names, and are attached to a geographical location, under a certain jurisdiction.
-Unless we are speaking of the UTC timezone, which is a very special one.
+**A timezone doesn't mean just the offset**, because that offset can change.
+Instead they have names, and are attached to a geographical location, under a certain jurisdiction, unless we are speaking of the UTC timezone, which is a very special one.

 We should think UTC time as the entire world's current time you compare all